-An immersive theater production directed by John Bechtold that engages audiences to experience the history and stories of the Shea Theatre on June 17-23, 2018.
+An immersive theater production directed by John Bechtold that engages audiences to experience the history and stories of the Shea Theatre on June 20-24, 2018 twice a day.
 Very limited tickets available soon.

 It works like this: Performers guide participants through the nooks and crannies of the historic building two at a time to experience all that has happened in there throughout the decades.
 Folks see, feel, taste, and engage in an experiential timeline that travels from a 1920's dance hall into a controversial 1960's hippie commune called the Renaissance Community.